shravan188/how-i-learnt-x-in-y-days/hld_system_design_learning_journey.md

 * containerPort : containerPort as part of the pod definition is only informational purposes.
 If you actually want to expose a port as a service within the cluster or node then you have to create a service.

+*  Pods are designed as relatively ephemeral (last for short duration), disposable entities, so they can be and often are, changed or replaced

+* Since pods keep on changing, their IP address also keeps on changing.
+Hence we use services to reach the pods (hence important every pod have labels)

+* Service : Helps clients reach pods that can fulfill their request, without client having to worry about pods dynamic ip address (the service can be reached at the same place at any point in time, and hence is a stable destination for client to access pod)

+* Kubernetes supports five main service types:
+    * ClusterIP : Exposes the service on a cluster-internal IP.
+Used for Pod-to-Pod communication within the same cluster
+    * NodePort : provides a way to expose your application to external clients.
+We can choose a port but it must be in the range of 30000 to 32767
+    * LoadBalancer
+    * ExternalName and Headless

+* On doing `kubectl describe service <service-name>`, the LoadBalancer Ingress gives the external ip of the service (assuming the service is of the right type)

+* Istio : Ingress controller

 ```
 kubectl config get-contexts